 Jobs Credit.
 Annual cash refund up to 3% of the previous year's gross payroll for up to 10 years.

 New Facility and Expansion.
-(1) Abatement of non-educational portion of sales and use taxes on construction materials, and (2) Abatement of non-educational portion of property tax for up to 20 years.
+(1) Abatement of the non-educational portion of sales and use taxes on construction materials, and (2) Abatement of the non-educational portion of property tax for up to 20 years.
 May also qualify for Jobs Act Incentives.

 Existing Facility.
 Refurbishments, upgrades, or placed back in service.
 (1) Abatement of non-educational sales and use taxes on construction materials and equipment, (2) Abatement of non-educational property taxes for up to 20 years of the incremental property tax increases, (3) Exemption from taxes for increased utility services for up to 10 years, and (4) AIDT worker training.

 Property Tax Abatement.
 New and expanding businesses can abate all of the state and local non-educational portion of the property taxes on all real and personal property incorporated into a qualifying project, for up to 20 years.
 Data processing center projects can receive an extended abatement up to 30 years, contingent on total capital investment in a project.

 Sales and Use Tax Abatements.
 Companies can abate all the non-educational portion of the state and local sales and use taxes for acquisition, construction and equipping of a qualifying project.
 Data processing center projects can receive an extended abatement associated with constructing and equipping a project, including refresh, for up to 30 years, contingent on total capital investment in a project.